Interview content courtesy of Bud Robertson and The Brandon Sun, October 10, 2019

 A Carberry-area writer is keeping her mother’s passion alive, publishing the late author’s last historical fiction novel.

-Marnie Sluman Somers edited the novel, “The Amulet: A Novel of Early Canada,” the final draft manuscript of which was written by her mother, Norma Sluman, before she died in 1993 at the age of 69.
+Marnie Sluman Somers edited the novel, “The Amulet: A Novel of Early Canada,” the final draft manuscript which was written by her mother, Norma Sluman, before she died in 1993 at the age of 69.

 “It was a very sentimental journey,” said Sluman Somers, as she and her partner Wilf Davis manned a booth at the recent Big One arts and crafts fair in Brandon.